hasanali33/BudgetGuard/README.md

 - As a user, I want to be able to view purchases by date
 - As a user, I want to be able to delete a purchase
 - As a user, I want to be able to show all purchases
+- As a user, I want to be able to see total money spent
 - As a user, I want to be able to view purchases by price